The Psychologist believes in the dignity and worth of the individual human being.

 The psychologist in professional practice shows sensible regard for the social codes and moral expectations of the host community.
 It should be recognised that the psychologist's violations of accepted moral and legal standards may involve associated clients, students, or colleagues in damaging personal conflicts, and impugn the psychologist's name and the reputation of the profession.

-The psychologist avoids mispresentation of professional qualifications, affiliations, and purposes, and those of the institutions and organisations with which the psychologist is associated.
+The psychologist avoids misrepresentation of professional qualifications, affiliations, and purposes, and those of the institutions and organisations with which the psychologist is associated.

-- A psychologist does not claim either directly or by implication professional qualifications that differ from actual qualifications, nor does the psychologist mispresent an affiliation with any institution, organisation, or individual, nor lead others to assume that such supposed affiliations exist.
-Psychologists are responsible for correcting others who mispresent their professional qualifications or affiliations.
+- A psychologist does not claim either directly or by implication professional qualifications that differ from actual qualifications, nor does the psychologist misrepresent an affiliation with any institution, organisation, or individual, nor lead others to assume that such supposed affiliations exist.
+Psychologists are responsible for correcting others who misrepresent their professional qualifications or affiliations.

-- The psychologist does not mispresent an affiliated institution or organisation by ascribing to it characteristics that it does not have.
+- The psychologist does not misrepresent an affiliated institution or organisation by ascribing to it characteristics that it does not have.

 - The psychologist does not use an affiliation with the Singapore Psychological Society that is not consonant with the stated purposes of the society.

 - Psychologists do not associate themselves with, or permit their names to be used in connection with, any services or products in such a way as to misrepresent them, the degree of their responsibility or the nature of their affiliation.